top of page

 Sponsor a Therapy Session

-Donate One 30 Minute Session For Anyone
+Donate One Session For Anyone

 The Draper Sensory Method is shown to produce significant positive changes within 10 sessions.
 Clients come three times a week for the first 2 weeks and then will continue to come once a week for the following weeks.

-Donate One 30 Minute Session For Someone Specific
+Donate A Session For Someone Specific

-Sponsor Our Therapy Horses
+Sponsor the Therapy Horses

-Help Feed Iron Will Ranch Therapy Horses
+Help Feed The Therapy Horses

 Donate to Feed Hay for One Month